 Marriage after kids is hard and can leave you feeling disconnected from your spouse.
-If you’re lacking intimacy find out how you can regain your connection, plus download the “Top 5 Loving Actions To Strengthen Your Marriage Daily” at the end of the post!
+If you’re lacking intimacy find out how you can regain your connection!
+Includes a free worksheet to plan a simple at-home date night!

 The clean laundry covered the entire couch where hubby and I planned to chill after the kids went to bed.